DeadPacketSociety/DeadPacketSociety.github.io/_posts/2021-07-31-Reverse-Engineering-Unknown-CANbus-Protocols.markdown

 Source logs and code associated to this post can be found at [https://github.com/VirusFriendly/HackTheMachine-Notes](https://github.com/VirusFriendly/HackTheMachine-Notes)

-Special thanks to Fathom5, Booz Allen Hamilton, and the United States Navy for providing the opportunity to gain hands-on experience with maritime networks, and to Ploppowaffles for review and feedback on this post.
+Special thanks to Fathom5, Booz Allen Hamilton, and the United States Navy for providing the opportunity to gain hands-on experience with maritime networks, and to Ploppowaffles and Calc for review and feedback on this post.

 Additionally, I would like to thank Calc who gave me my first view of a car’s CAN bus traffic as viewed through an entropy analysis tool he developed.
 While this work is not directly derived from his, I would often think back to that demonstration while working on this competition.